Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 **D3 is like a word processor that you use to write complete sentences: it helps you BUILD your webpage by constructing HTML, SVG, CSS, and even JavaScript elements dynamically from your data.**

-### Copy this HTML code into a file called hello-d3.html to get started
+### Copy this HTML code into a file called hello-d3.html in your text editor to get started

 ```HTML
 <!doctype html>